This site uses cookies. By continuing to browse, you agree to our use of cookies as outlined in our Privacy and Cookie Policy.

 We would recommend using BigQuery + Memorystore if you want a simple managed offering of an offline and online store backed by strict SLAs.
 With FEAST comes more organisation and streamlined tooling, but at the cost of deploying and managing the library yourself.
 However, both offerings still lack some desired functionality, especially with regards to orchestrating the data transformations before ingestion (See the second post on “Kubeflow Pipelines vs. Cloud Composer for Orchestration” for more on orchestration tools).

-Google Cloud Platform recently announced that they will be adding a managed feature store service to AI Platform, which will look to provide many of the additional options that a dedicated feature store requires.
-With word of other companies also producing managed feature store offerings, we expect plenty of development around this area of MLOps in 2021 and beyond.
+Google Cloud recently announced that it will be adding a managed feature store service to AI Platform, which will look to provide many of the additional options that a dedicated feature store requires.
+With word of other companies also producing managed feature store offerings, we expect plenty of development around this area of MLOps.